-At the closing of Spring Semester or upon any extended separation for the College (Medical leave, withdrawal, graduation) students MUST take belongings home or locate an off campus summer storage facility.
+At the closing of Spring semester or upon any extended separation from the College (medical leave, withdrawal, graduation) students must take belongings home or locate an off campus summer storage facility.

 What types of items CAN be stored?

 - Plastic storage bins with lids